n-harley/idyo-gw/index.md

 - `max_en_ic`: the maximum of entropy divided by information content
 - `max_ig_ic`: the maximum of information gain divided by information content

+A jupyter notebook for exploring the different models and boundary estimators can be found [here](https://nbviewer.jupyter.org/github/n-harley/idyog/blob/main/model-explorer.ipynb).

 ## Results